Men of War (comics)

 Men of War is the name of several American comic book series published by DC Comics.
 For the most part, the series was a war comics anthology featuring fictional stories about the American military during World War II.

 The original series, All-American Men of War, published 118 issues from 1956 to 1966.
 Contributors to All-American Men of War included writers Robert Kanigher, Hank Chapman, and France Herron; and artists Alex Toth, Gene Colan, Mort Drucker, Mike Esposito, Jerry Grandenetti, Sheldon Moldoff, Russ Heath, Bernard Krigstein, Joe Kubert, and Irv Novick.
-Pop artist Roy Lichtenstein's famous 1963 work Whaam! is based on a panel by Grandenetti from the cover of All-American Men of War #89 (January–February 1962).
+Pop artist Roy Lichtenstein's famous 1963 work Whaam! is based on a panel by Novick from a story in All-American Men of War #89 (January–February 1962).

 A second series, simply titled Men of War, published 26 issues from 1977-1980.
 Regular contributors included writers Kanigher, Roger McKenzie, Cary Burkett, Jack C. Harris, and Paul Kupperberg; and artists Grandenetti, Dick Ayers, and Howard Chaykin.
 Joe Kubert provided the cover art for the full series run except issue #1.

-A third series, also titled Men of War starred Sgt.
+A third series, also titled Men of War was a modern day war story starring the grandson of the original Sgt.
 Rock and was published from November 2011 - June 2012.